redhat-et/microshift-demos/demos/ostree-demo/README.md

 and on the login prompt on the VM's console you'll find the same URL.
 This points to the `${GITOPS}` repo you've set up at the very beginning.
 The Transmission agent on the device tries to clone that repo, check out the branch named after the ${DEVICE_ID} that uniquely identifies your device (here: 89b0...), and then roll the content of that branch into the running file system.

-If you have an instance of Red Hat Advanced Cluster Mangagement (ACM) running and accessible from your machine via `oc`, then you can clone your GitOps repo, checkout the "ostree-demo" branch and see under `/var/lib/microshift/manifests` manifests for installing the ACM `klusterlet` agent and a `kustomization.yaml` for applying these manifests.
+If you have an instance of Red Hat Advanced Cluster Mangagement (ACM) running and accessible from your machine via `oc`, then you can clone your GitOps repo, checkout the "ostree-demo" branch and see under `/etc/microshift/manifests` manifests for installing the ACM `klusterlet` agent and a `kustomization.yaml` for applying these manifests.
 What's missing is adding the cluster's name and ACM credentials to the manifests.

 On the machine with ACM access, run:

     demo_dir=$(pwd)
-    git clone "${GITOPS}" ostree-demo-config
+    git clone "${GITOPS_REPO}" ostree-demo-config
     cd ostree-demo-config
     git checkout ostree-demo
-    ${demo_dir}/register_cluster.sh "ostree-demo-cluster"
+    demos/ostree-demo/register_cluster.sh "ostree-demo-cluster"
     git checkout -b ${DEVICE_ID}
     git push origin ${DEVICE_ID}